jython/devguide/buildbots_jy.rst

 Checking results of automatic builds
 ------------------------------------

-The way to view recent build results is ...
+The way to view recent build results is to go to the list of commits on GitHub and click on the little red cross (or whatever the symbol is when a build passes).
+In a PR-based process, the PR page itself contains a panel which shows what tests would pass or fail if the PR were merged.

-When several changesets are pushed in a quick succession in the same branch, it often happens that a single build is scheduled for all these changesets.
+When several changes are committed in a quick succession in the same branch, it often happens that only the latest is tested.

 Stability